From the jagged mountains in Colorado to the unique parks in the Florida Keys, there is an adventure vacation in the US for every outdoor enthusiast.

 Acadia National Park, located on the Atlantic coast of Maine, is a stunning 47,000-acre coastal wilderness.
 Half of the park covers Mount Desert Island, a rocky island that extends into the Atlantic Ocean.
 The other half is made up of smaller islands and the mainland.

 The park has many stunning landscapes, rugged beaches on the wild Atlantic coast, and pristine woodlands (especially popular on any fall road trip itinerary on the East Coast).
 The glacier-scoured granite peaks of Cadillac Mountain – the highest point on the East Coast and magnificent inland lakes.

-Along with such diverse habitats comes a diverse range of wildlife, including whales and seabirds, moose and bears.
-Whether it’s an adventure on the water, hiking, climbing, or basking in the scenic vistas, Acadia National Park has an abundance of water activities, 158 miles of hiking trails, and 27 miles of historic motor roads.
+Along with such diverse habitats comes a diverse range of wildlife, including whales, seabirds, moose, and bears.
+Whether it’s an adventure on the water, hiking, climbing, or basking in scenic vistas, Acadia National Park has an abundance of water activities, 158 miles of hiking trails, and 27 miles of historic motor roads.